brokencircles/brokencircles.github.io/_posts/2021-01-13-panning-for-gold.md

  - dooes it have creative merit - we want to provoke engagement and curiosity, and avoid well trodden tropes
  - does it deliver a punch - inspire an 'aha' moment in the audience?
  - am I excited by it?

-Less important to asess at this stage but something to visit:
+Less important to assess at this stage, we should also consider:
  - how will we build it?
  - how will data support it?